Angel Air SJPCD161.

 Running time: 56m 28s

-After British Lions broke up, Dale Griffin (and Morgan) went in the studios to put together this compilation of rare and unreleased Mott The Hoople material from Island's vaults.
+After British Lions broke up, Dale Griffin, Overend Watts, Ray Majors and Morgan Fisher went in the studios to put together this compilation of rare and unreleased Mott The Hoople material from Island's vaults.
 Mott recorded virtually everything they wrote, and just about any day not spent gigging was spent in the studio.
 As a result, there is a lot of unreleased (and unfinished) material in there.

 What an absolute peach this collection is.
 Unreleased tracks, rare b-sides and early versions of songs that would be recorded later on... this album has long been sought after by fans, and is now at long last available on CD.